Hotel in Tokyo, Japan

 Azabudai Hills: Worth Visiting?

-Azabudai Hills is one of the most significant mixed-use developments to open in Tokyo in decades, and if you are visiting Minato City for work or combining business with leisure, the complex earns your attention early.
-Developed by Mori Building Co. and completed in late 2023, the 8.1-hectare site in the Azabu district brings together residences, offices, hotels, galleries, restaurants, retail, and green space in a single high-density vertical neighbourhood.
+Azabudai Hills is one of the most significant mixed-use developments to open in Tokyo in decades, if you are visiting Minato City for work or combining business with leisure, the complex earns your attention early.
+Developed by Mori Building Co. and completed in late 2023, the 8.1-hectare site in the Azabu district brings together residences, offices, hotels, galleries, restaurants, retail, green space in a single high-density vertical neighbourhood.
 The scale alone sets it apart from anything else in central Tokyo.

 For the business traveller, the location is a genuine advantage.
 Azabudai Hills sits in Minato, one of Tokyo's primary commercial wards, close to the embassy district and major corporate headquarters.
-The development is designed with connectivity in mind: Roppongi-itchome Station (Tokyo Metro Namboku Line) and Kamiyacho Station (Hibiya Line) are both walkable, putting Marunouchi, Toranomon, and Shibuya within a short commute.
+The development is designed with connectivity in mind: Roppongi-itchome Station (Tokyo Metro Namboku Line) and Kamiyacho Station (Hibiya Line) are both walkable, putting Marunouchi, Toranomon, Shibuya within a short commute.
 If your meetings are spread across central Tokyo, this is a more practical base than Shinjuku or Shibuya.

 The food and retail offering inside the complex is broad rather than curated for depth.
-Multiple restaurants, cafes, and international retailers operate across the podium levels.
+Multiple restaurants, cafes, international retailers operate across the podium levels.
 If you have been once and want to go further, the Mori JP Tower observation facilities and the Azabudai Hills Gallery offer structured reasons to return.
 The gallery has operated on a rotating programme, so check what is showing before your visit — it is one of the more serious contemporary art spaces to open in Tokyo recently.

 Azabudai Hills is not a destination in the way that Roppongi Hills became one for tourists; it is more useful as a base layer for a work-focused Tokyo trip.
 For comparable mixed-use destination stays in Japan, HOTEL THE MITSUI KYOTO in Kyoto offers a more concentrated luxury experience if your schedule extends beyond Tokyo.
 For accommodation within the city, see our full Tokyo hotels guide, our full Tokyo restaurants guide, and our full Tokyo bars guide.